 So you read the last three sections and know that you are ready for a dog.
 Congratulations!
 Take some time to discuss what you and your partner want in this pet.
 Do you want a cuddle buddy and he wants a guard for your home?
 Your perfect dog is out there, so try taking this quiz that matches people with pets based on criteria such as yard size, shedding, exercise habits, etc. Once you know the best type(s) of dog for you two, you can begin the fantastic journey of finding a puppy and making it part of your family.

 Pets are such a wonderful part of life, but they are a big responsibility.
-Do you have any stories of being a newlywed with a new puppy?
+Did you get a fido right after “I do?”
 Did you fight over the name or breed of dog?
 Did he “surprise you” with a puppy for Christmas?
 We’d love to hear the good, bad and ugly….so leave us a comment!